 - Be sure to review the rents for appropriateness.
 These rents will set the ceiling for maximum allowable rents for the next five years (adjusted by the OCAF in years 2-5).

 - An owner cover letter is required.
-It must include all the certifications and statements listed in Section 9-16.
+It must include all the certifications and statements listed in Appendix 9-2-1.
 We have created an RCS Owner Cover Letter template for your convenience.